Fast quantum transfer mediated by topological domain walls: The Creutz ladder: walls with two states

-For the case with general disorder, we consider the following fluctuations:
+For the case with general disorder, we consider:

-where $\delta\mu$ and $\delta J$ represent the level of diagonal and off-diagonal disorder respectively, $\mu_{j,\sigma}$ is the total on-site potential on site $j,\sigma$, and all different $R$ variables are independent random numbers in the interval $[-0.5,0.5]$, and are now uncorrelated for all different sites and bonds.
+where $\delta\mu$ and $\delta J$ represent the level of diagonal and off-diagonal disorder respectively, $\mu_{j,\sigma}$ is the total on-site potential on site $j,\sigma$, and all different $R$ variables are independent random numbers for all different sites and bonds in the interval $[-0.5,0.5]$.

-As we explain in Appendix \ref{sec:m_version}, fluctuations in the control parameters $\epsilon_{j}$ do not break the chiral symmetry if they are equal for both sites in each rung, something crucial for the robustness of the protocol.
+As we explain in Appendix \ref{sec:m_version}, fluctuations in the control parameters $\epsilon_{j}$ do not break the chiral symmetry if they are equal for both sites in each rung.

+The existence of more degrees of freedom in the Creutz ladder than in the SSH chain for a given $L$ (twice the sites, and four times the number of bonds) have a negative effect on the performance of trivial protocols.
+To illustrate this and provide a baseline to compare the topological ICL with, we have also included a protocol using potential wells in the trivial Creutz ladder with no magnetic field.
+Its fidelity with no disorder is $f=0.95$.
+We use the same technique as in the trivial chain protocol, which we also include.
+We use $\mu_0=10$ for both, and tunnellings of $w=J=1$.

-We display the results in Fig. \ref{fig:Dis} for systems of length $L=13,21$.
-As can be seen in Fig. \ref{fig:Dis} (a,b), the topological protocols show a plateau at low disorder strength as long as the chiral symmetry is preserved.
-In the case with general disorder {[}Fig. \ref{fig:Dis} (c,d){]}, the four-domain case performs considerably better than the single-domain case, due to its decreased transfer time.
+We compare them to LR protocols in single- and four-domain ICLs, using the average over 1000 realizations for all protocols, in systems of lengths $L=13,21$.
+We show the results in Fig. \ref{fig:Dis}.
+As can be seen in subfigures (a,b), the topological protocols show a plateau if the chiral symmetry is preserved.
+For general disorder, (c,d), the four-domain case performs considerably better than the single-domain one, due to its speed.
 Its fidelity is then similar to the trivial chain case, even though the latter has a much smaller number of degrees of freedom that can fluctuate.
-The complexity of the model and the increased transfer time also explain the worse performance of the trivial CL when compared to the chain.
-We include a detailed description of the different factors that we observed that can affect the robustness of the studied protocols in Appendix \ref{sec:Disorder_Ap}.
+We elaborate on the different factors that affect the fidelity in Appendix \ref{sec:Disorder_Ap}.

-The acquired phase in the transfer is, however, much more robust in the topological case than in the trivial chain.
-This can be useful for quantum information applications of these protocols, for example in photon-mediated remote gates \citep{Lang2017} or superconducting qubit implementations \citep{Mei2018}.
-We elaborate on this point in Appendix \ref{sec:Disorder_Ap}, and showcase its usefulness in a simple case involving the transfer of two superposed states.